Introduction

 - Oral bacteria can enter the bloodstream through inflamed or damaged gum tissue, a process known as bacteraemia.

-- Research has identified an association between chronic gum disease and an increased statistical risk of certain cardiovascular conditions.
+- Research has identified an association between chronic gum disease and an increased statistical risk of certain cardiovascular conditions, though a direct cause-and-effect relationship has not been conclusively established.

 - Gum disease often develops gradually and may not always cause noticeable symptoms in the early stages.